osilab-kaist/smac_exp/README.md

 # SMAC+

-**Bechamrks for Efficient Exploration of Completion of Multi-stage Tasks and Usage of Environmental Factors without Precise Reward Functions**
+**Bechamrks for Efficient Exploration of Completion of Multi-stage Tasks and Usage of Environmental Factors**

 ---